Effects of spin-orbit interaction and electron correlations in strontium titanate: Appendix: Alternative derivation of interaction-induced singlet correlation

 Here, we analyze the properties of the Hamiltonian without linearization.
 The kinetic energy contribution to the Hamiltonian projected on the subspace of states with wavevectors $k=0$ and $\vec{k}_{\vec{l}}$ is

 The total Hamiltonian can be written as

 where $\hat{H}_1$ and $\hat{H}_2$ are effective single-particle and two-particle Hamiltonians,

 $\hat{H}_1$ commutes with $\hat{H}_2$, and therefore they have a common basis of eigenstates, which are the stationary states of the full Hamiltonian.
-The two eigenstates of $\hat{H}_2$ on the space of states of two electrons are the state with no singlets and the state with one singlet arbitrarily distributed over different $\vec{l}$.
+The two eigenstates of $\hat{H}_2$ on the space of states of two electrons are, i) the state with no singlets, and ii) the state with one singlet arbitrarily distributed over different $\vec{l}$.
 The degeneracy arises because singlet energy is independent of $\vec{l}$.
 The total energy of the state with one singlet is $E_s=\epsilon_1$.
 In the state with no singlets, the g.s. of $\hat{H}_1$ is the Bloch state of two electrons with $k=0$, and the total energy $E_0=v$.
 Thus, at $v>\epsilon_1$ the system experiences a transition from the Bloch g.s. to the singlet g.s.
-These results are consistent with the analysis in Section~\ref{sec:interactions} based on the correlated wavefunction ansatz Eq.~(\ref{eq:Psi_corr}).
+For anisotropic dispersion, the energy $\epsilon_1$ become dependent on $\vec{l}$.
+The instability is expected to occur when the condition $v>\epsilon_1(\vec{l})$ is satisfied for the smallest $\epsilon_1(\vec{l})$, i.e. for the axis corresponding to the largest effective mass.
+The resulting correlation involves electrons with wavevectors along this axis.
+These results are consistent with the analysis in Section~\ref{sec:interactions} based on the two-electron wavefunction ansatz Eq.~(\ref{eq:Psi_corr}).